There's A Fox In The Chicken Coop

 Instagram Shows Service Dog's Training

-Instagram users have been watching an energetic Golden Retriever named Harlow grow into a service dog for the past 15 months.
-Each day she becomes more skilled and her Instagram page is growing in popularity with more than 70,000 followers.
+Instagram users have been watching an energetic Golden Retriever named Harlow grow into a service dog.
+Each day she became more skilled and her Instagram page grew in popularity.
 Harlow's owner is 20-year-old Jaquie Blake of Florida who has an autonomic nervous system disorder that frequently causes her to faint and get very dizzy.
-Harlow is training to be her medical alert and mobility service dog.
+Harlow was trained to be her medical alert and mobility service dog.
 She notifies Jaquie when she senses something bad is about to happen, such as if she is about to pass out.
-Jaquie says without Harlow she would be very limited in what she can do and that leaving the house by herself would be out of the question, let alone pursuing a college education and eventually Jaquie's dream career of being an occupational therapist.
+Jaquie says without Harlow she would be very limited in what she can do and that leaving the house by herself would be out of the question, let alone pursuing a college education.
 Harlow knows how to get her own leash, retrieve house keys and pick up virtually anything Jaquie drops.
 She can put away laundry, close the dishwasher, turn lights on and off at the switch and picks up groceries from the bottom shelf at the store.
 When Jaquie says, "Water bottle, I'm thirsty," Harlow goes to the kitchen, opens the refrigerator, grabs a bottle of water from it, delivers the water bottle to Jaquie then returns to shut the fridge door.
-Watch them on Instagram.